For Debian/Ubuntu

 Testing the API Endpoint:

-Use cURL or Postman to test the API endpoint.
+Use cURL to test the API endpoint:

 curl -F 'file=@/path/to/your/file.jpg' http://localhost:5000/api/upload